Lee MacPhail: Front office career

-The younger MacPhail rose through the Yankees system, eventually becoming farm system director in the late 1940s (after his father sold his one-third share and left baseball) and contributing to the organization's seven World Series championships from 1949 to 1958.
+The younger MacPhail rose through the Yankees system, eventually becoming farm system director in 1948 (after his father sold his one-third share and left baseball) and contributing to the organization's seven World Series championships from 1949 to 1958.
 He then moved to the Baltimore Orioles front office as general manager and, later, club president.
 During MacPhail's seven-year stewardship (1959–65), the Orioles became pennant contenders in the American League, winning 612 of 1,118 games (.547) and finishing in the league's first division four times.
 Led by Most Valuable Player Brooks Robinson, the 1964 Orioles finished only two games behind the pennant-winning Yankees.

 At the time of his departure for the commissioner's office in November 1965, MacPhail and his successor, Harry Dalton, were beginning negotiations with the Reds for a blockbuster trade that would bring Frank Robinson to Baltimore; Robinson would lead the Orioles to the 1966 world championship and win the American League Triple Crown and Most Valuable Player award.

-After a brief term as top aide to the new commissioner, Eckert, in 1965–66, MacPhail served as the Yankees' general manager from October 14, 1966, through the 1973 season, a rebuilding phase of the Yanks marked by the promotion of Bobby Murcer and Thurman Munson to the club, but no pennants or postseason appearances.
-The Yankees compiled a record of 569–557 (.505) during MacPhail's term as GM, with one second-place finish (in 1970).
+After a brief term as top aide to the new commissioner, Eckert, in 1965–66, MacPhail served as the Yankees' general manager from October 14, 1966, through the 1973 season, a rebuilding phase that saw no pennants or postseason appearances.
+However, it was marked by the promotion of Bobby Murcer and Thurman Munson to the club, and the 1972 acquisitions, via trade, of Sparky Lyle and Graig Nettles; Munson, Lyle and Nettles would be major pieces when the Yankees returned to the top of the American League from 1976 to 1978.
+Overall, the Yankees compiled a record of 569–557 (.505) during MacPhail's term as GM, with one second-place finish (in 1970).